Conductor / Composer Werner Janssen

 The first Gordon String Quartet was founded in Chicago in 1921.
 By 1930

 his position in the orchestra in order to devote his entire time to the

 ensemble and to his own solo playing.
 In the larger cities where the quartet

 performed, the members were greeted by enthusiasts whose interest already

 lay in the standard works of chamber music and in the newer compositions

 being written for that medium.
 In the smaller cities where chamber music

-was practically unknown the quartet did much to
+was practically unknown the quartet did much to introduce this literature.

-Connecticut.

 The Gordon Musical Association, established that same year, maintained a

-summer school of music called Music Mountain, where
+summer school of music called Music Mountain, where many students gathered

 Jacques Gordon came to the Eastman School of Music during the academic

 was appointed head of the violin faculty.
 The Gordon String Quartet subsequently

 became the quartet-in-residence at the school, where they played regularly

-on chamber music concert series, on radio programs,
+on chamber music concert series, on radio programs, and for recordings.

 -- Ruth Watanabe